laro/Cone/README.md

         - Small classes (as `Complex<Float>`, `StringView`)
     - As const _reference_:
         - All other cases
-    - Therefore probably best to have const reference as general default, „list of exceptions“ for the „value types“.
+    - Therefore probably best to have const reference as general default, "list of exceptions" for the "value types".
     - ~~Or (similar to C# and Swift) const-reference for `classes`, const-value for `structs`?~~
         - ~~At least as default?~~
 - Examples: